Wrestling Hillary Clinton: Part II

 She took them out and we pushed clothes off her bed and let them snuggle on our chests while we sat silently.

-The next two weeks was just as blissful.
-The weekend, Lea’s mom showed me my name in The Baton Rouge Advocate’s weekly court summary.
-They used my entire name, perhaps so there would be no confusion with my cousin.
-It said:
+That weekend, Lea’s mom showed me my name in The Baton Rouge Advocate’s weekly court summary.
+They used my entire name, perhaps to lesson confusion with my cousin.
+The newspaper said:

 Jason Ian Partin was emancipated by Judge Robert Downing of the East Baton Rouge Parish 19th Judicial District, and has all of the privileges entitled by emancipation.